GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation.md

   - Build formal structures as trust develops
   - Document and share your implementation journey

-The implementation of the framework is itself a governance process that should follow the principles it promotes: transparent, participatory, adaptable, and respectful of context.
+The implementation of the frameworks is itself a governance process that should follow the principles they promote: transparent, participatory, adaptable, and respectful of context.

 For specific examples of how these implementation approaches have worked in practice, see the [Case Studies](/frameworks/docs/case-studies) section.